NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 }
 ```

+We provide a schematic to fix this.
+Just simply run `{{ hsuanlee }}` and we would add this config above for you!

 You can call `changeAssetsSource()` of `NzIconService` to change the location of your icon assets, so that you can deploy these icon assets to cdn.
 The parameter you passed would be add in front of `assets/`.

+Let's assume that you deploy static assets under `https://mycdn.alibaba-inc.com/assets`.
+You can call `changeAssetsSource('https://mycdn.alibaba-inc.com/')` to tell NG-ZORRO that all your resources are located there.

+Please call this in component's constructor or `AppInitService`.

 ### Set TwoTone Color